Overstaying Your Visa in the UK

 - an educational institution was not sufficiently prompt in issuing a Confirmation of Acceptance for Studies (CAS)

 There are long-term severe consequences for those, who become overstayers without a good reason.
-A person will be banned from re-entry for at least 1, 2, 5 or 10 years (unless this is an Appendix FM application).
-Also, all future applications may be refused on discretionary grounds for refusal due to a person’s previous immigration history.
+The Home Office will ban a person from re-entry for at least 1, 2, 5 or 10 years (unless this is an Appendix FM application).
+Also, they may refuse all future applications on discretionary grounds for refusal due to a person’s previous immigration history.

 Therefore, do ensure that you always extend your leave to enter or remain on time!